How Does LendingTree Get Paid?

 The World of Hyatt Credit Card is not a metal card — it is plastic.

-To qualify for the World of Hyatt Credit Card, you will need good to Excellent/Good credit.
+To qualify for the World of Hyatt Credit Card, you’ll need good / excellent credit.
 Like other rewards cards that have an annual fee, it is a step up from a starter credit card and therefore might have slightly higher requirements to qualify.

-The World of Hyatt Credit Card is issued by Chase bank.
+The World of Hyatt Credit Card is a Chase credit card

-The information related to the World of Hyatt Credit Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the World of Hyatt Credit Card, IHG One Rewards Premier Credit Card, Marriott Bonvoy Boundless® Credit Card and Chase Freedom Flex has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+Terms apply.